 People have thoughts about bagels.
 Some argue that nothing compares to a New York-style boiled bagel, which tends to be larger and chewier.
 Others are all for Montreal’s take, which is denser and wood-fired.
-Whether you like yours sliced horizontally or vertically, plain or covered in everything seasoning, these Northern Virginia bakers are here for it.
+Whether you like yours sliced horizontally or vertically, plain or covered in everything seasoning, you’ve got options.
+Here’s the dish on four new bagel delis coming soon to a neighborhood near you, plus eight veteran shops that remain open and ready to feed those carb cravings (along with the neverending debate over who’s the most legit).

 Bagel Uprising